 - Once admitted to the MCIS program you should visit with the MCIS Director to seek advice about which courses to take given your goals and background.

 - It is not wise to plan your Junior year courses around the assumption that you will be admitted to the MCIS program.
 You should move through your Junior year completing all major requirements.
 Then, if you are admitted to MCIS program you can plan your coursework from that point on.

-Can I Apply for a Johnson & Johnson Fellowship as a Joint Degree Student?
+Can I Apply for a Johnson & Johnson Fellowship as a Dual Degree Student?